Probing flavored regimes of leptogenesis with gravitational waves from cosmic strings

-The evolution of the energy density of $\Phi$ and the duration of matter domination epoch, which ends when $\Phi$ decay~\cite{Chianese:2024nyw}, can be tracked by solving the Friedman equations (see Supplemental Material~\ref{SM:evo} for further details).
-The decay temperature of the scalar field can be obtained analytically considering $\Gamma_\Phi^{HH}\simeq \mathcal{H}$, and is given by \bea T_{\rm dec}\simeq 6.35 \left(\frac{g^\prime}{10^{-5}}\right)^{3/4} \left(\frac{M_N}{10^9~{\rm GeV}}\right)^{3/2} {\rm GeV} \,, \eea where we consider $M_N=g^\prime v_\Phi$.
-The scalar decays must occur before BBN, i.e., $T_{\rm dec}\gtrsim T_{\rm BBN}\sim 10 ~ {\rm MeV}$.
-Moreover, because the scalar field is long-lived, it produces entropy which dilutes any pre-existing relic, including the baryon asymmetry.
-The amount of entropy production in our scenario can be computed as $\kappa \simeq 140({g^\prime}/{10^{-3}})^{-1/4}({M_N}/{10^{9}~\rm GeV})^{-1/2}$.
-The entropy dilution by a factor of $\kappa^{-1}$ must be considered in the computation of baryon asymmetry.
-Even in the low $M_N$ region, the scenario does not allow large entropy dilution~\cite{Chianese:2024nyw}, consequently the baryon asymmetry can be comfortably generated.
+The evolution of the energy density of $\Phi$ and the duration of the matter-dominated epoch, which ends when $\Phi$ decays~\cite{Chianese:2024nyw}, can be tracked by solving the Friedmann equations (see Supplemental Material~\ref{SM:evo} for further details).
+We can compute the decay temperature of the scalar field by recursively solving the implicit equation $\Gamma_\Phi^{HH} (T_{\rm dec}) \simeq \mathcal{H}(T_{\rm dec})$ taking $\tilde{\Lambda} \simeq T_{\rm dec}$ in Eq.~\eqref{gamma_dec}.
+The scalar must decay before BBN, i.e., $T_{\rm dec}\gtrsim T_{\rm BBN}\sim 10 ~ {\rm MeV}$.
+Moreover, because the scalar field is long-lived, it produces entropy which dilutes any pre-existing relic.
+Therefore, in the computation of baryon asymmetry, the entropy dilution must be considered, because in this framework, the produced entropy can be as large as $10^6$ (see Supplemental Material \ref{SM:evo}).
 Finally, we mention that we can safely neglect the additional one-loop decay $\Phi\rightarrow f\bar{f}V$ (the two-body decay $\Phi \rightarrow f\bar{f}$ is suppressed due to chirality flip~\cite{Han:2017yhy}), where $f$ and $V$ are SM fermions and vector bosons.
-Indeed, this decay dominates over the $\Phi\rightarrow HH$ only for $g^\prime\gtrsim 10^{-2}$ and smaller values of $v_\Phi$, which is outside our parameter space.
+Indeed, this decay dominates over the $\Phi\rightarrow HH$ only for $g^\prime\gtrsim 10^{-2}$ and smaller values of $v_\Phi$, which are outside our parameter space.